nttcslab/Learning-with-Selective-Forgetting/README.md

 # Learning with Selective Forgetting (IJCAI21)
-This is the official PyTorch impelementation of our paper "Learning with Selective Forgetting" (IJCAI21).

 This is the official PyTorch impelementation of our paper  "[Learning with Selective Forgetting (IJCAI2021)](https://www.ijcai.org/proceedings/2021/0137.pdf)"